Lusin333/Minecraft-FPS-Hack/README.md

 (I put the download link here because too many humans don't know how to download on github)

-If you need a tutorial on how to use and install this legit Minecraft FPS hack, there is Lusin's video tutorial: https://youtu.be/saqhJBy2X8M   (Youtube removed the video tutorial due to false reporting from angry Minecraft kids)
+If you need a tutorial on how to use and install this legit Minecraft FPS hack, there is Lusin's video tutorial: https://youtu.be/saqhJBy2X8M